bbrownekianda/docs/content/docs/platform/rules/sharepoint/add-a-user-to-a-group.md

 ### How to use

-To add a new SharePoint user, choose an item to attach the rule to, for example a field, such as a Submit button.
+To add a new SharePoint user, choose an item to attach the rule to, for example a field, such as a Submit button or other button.

-1. Select the **Submit** button, for example.
+1. Select the field to attach the rule to.

 2. Click on **Add a rule** > **SharePoint** > **Add a user to a group**.